bobleesj/cifkit/docs/index.md

 ## Statement of need

-`cifkit` uses .cif files by offering higher-level functions and variables that enable users to perform complex tasks efficiently with a few lines of code.
-`cifkit` facilitates the visualization of coordination geometry from each site but also extracts physics-based features like volume and packing efficiency, crucial for structural analysis in ML tasks.
-Additionally, it extracts atomic mixing information at the bond pair level—tasks that would otherwise require extensive manual effort using GUI-based tools like VESTA, Diamond, and CrystalMaker, due to the lack of readily available higher-level functions.
+`cifkit` uses .cif files by offering higher-level functions and variables that enable users to perform complex tasks efficiently with a few lines of code. `cifkit` distinguishes itself from existing libraries by offering higher-level functions and variables that allow solid-state synthesists to obtain intuitive and measurable properties impactful properties.
+It facilitates the visualization of coordination geometry from each site using four coordination determination methods and extracts physics-based features like volume and packing efficiency—crucial for structural analysis in machine learning tasks.
+Moreover, `cifkit` extracts atomic mixing information at the bond pair level, tasks that would otherwise require extensive manual effort using GUI-based tools like VESTA, Diamond, and CrystalMaker.

-Further enhancing its utility, cifkit excels in sorting, preprocessing, and understanding the distribution of underlying CIF files.
-Common issues in CIF files from databases, such as incorrect loop values and missing fractional coordinates, are systematically addressed as cifkit standardizes and filters out ill-formatted files.
-It also preprocesses atomic site labels, transforming labels such as 'M1' to 'Fe1' in files with atomic mixing.
-Beyond error correction, cifkit provides functionalities to copy, move, and sort files based on attributes like coordination numbers, space groups, unit cells, and shortest distances.
-It also excels in visualizing and cataloging CIF files, organizing them based on supercell size, tags, coordination numbers, elements, and atomic mixing, among other parameters.
+`cifkit` further enhances its utility by providing functions for sorting, preprocessing, and analyzing the distribution of underlying CIF files.
+It systematically addresses common issues in CIF files from databases, such as incorrect loop values and missing fractional coordinates, by standardizing and filtering out ill-formatted files.
+The package also preprocesses atomic site labels, transforming labels like 'M1' to 'Fe1' in files with atomic mixing for improved visualization and pattern matching.
+Beyond error correction, `cifkit` offers functionalities to copy, move, and sort files based on attributes such as coordination numbers, space groups, unit cells, and shortest distances.
+It excels in visualizing and cataloging CIF files, organizing them by supercell size, tags, coordination numbers, elements, and atomic mixing.

 ## TL;DR